skpha13/cvx-rayopt/docs/readmes/03_matching_pursuit.md

 ## Terminology

-**"Matching Pursuit"** is a specific greedy algorithm used in signal processing and machine learning used to approximate a signal using a linear combination of *dictionary atoms* (columns from the matrix)
+**"Matching Pursuit"** is a specific greedy algorithm applied in signal processing and machine learning to approximate a signal using a linear combination of *dictionary atoms* (columns from the matrix)

 It iteratively selects the *atom* that at the current step reduces the residual most significantly.

 This concept has been adopted and integrated into this context to explore its performance and behaviour.

+You can read more here: [Wikipedia Matching Pursuit](https://en.wikipedia.org/wiki/Matching_pursuit)

 ## Implementation

 As I said above the implementation is very close to the one used in signal processing.
 I will go over the steps:

 > [!NOTE]
 > For simplicity, the explanation uses a dense matrix representation.
 However, the actual implementation is based on sparse matrices for efficiency.